qaantum/Calculator/PRIVACY_POLICY.md

-# Privacy Policy for Cryptatext
+# Privacy Policy for Ciphio

-**Last Updated:** [Date]
+**Last Updated:** November 20, 2025

 ---

 ## Introduction

-Cryptatext ("we", "our", or "us") is committed to protecting your privacy.
+Ciphio ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our mobile application ("App").

 ---